shusenwu/life/Interview/interview-questions.md

 面试问题
 ====
 ### 自我介绍
 Hi, my name is Shusen Wu.
 You can call me Shusen.
 I am a graduate student from George Washington University majored in Computer Science with a 3.93 GPA and expected to graduate in May this year.
 I have about one year work experience and I am familiar with Python and JAVA.
 Besides, I have ever built a novel website with more than 1K users and sold it for about $1000.
 I built everything including database design, back-end design and UI design.
-Moreover, when I was undergraduate, I led a team to built a campus application based on wechat without using any third-party code and had more than 5k users.
+Moreover, when I was an undergraduate, I led a team to built a campus application based on wechat without using any third-party code and had more than 5k users.

 ### Explain why your backgroud and experience would be a good fit for this job.